IQIYI: 2010s

+2020s

+iQIYI has not been available in Taiwan since October 15, 2020 due to a ban on partnerships with mainland Chinese video streaming companies after iQIYI was found to be used by China's Taiwan Affairs Office for conducting united front activities on the island.

 In December 2020, iQIYI opened a new office in Singapore at Robinson Road to serve as the regional headquarters for Southeast Asia.
-The company also announced that it will hire 200 new employees over the course of the next 5 years, and will commit to creating more localized content.

-In 2020, iQIYI announced its production of My Roommate Is a Gumiho as its first Korean Original Series.
-Due to positive reviews over their first self-produced series, which starred Jang Ki-yong and Lee Hye-ri (member of Girl's Day), iQIYI expressed that they gained confidence in releasing more original Korean dramas produced under its name, like their announced upcoming productions of dramas like Bad and Crazy (starring Lee Dong-wook, Han Ji-eun and Wi Ha-joon) in 2021, and Shooting Stars in 2022, with the hope of expanding their potential in the production of original Korean shows.
+In 2020, iQIYI announced the production of My Roommate Is a Gumiho as its first Korean Original Series.
+Due to positive reviews over their first self-produced series, which starred Jang Ki-yong and Girl's Day member Lee Hye-ri, iQIYI expressed that they gained confidence in releasing more original Korean dramas produced under its name, like their announced upcoming productions of dramas like Bad and Crazy (starring Lee Dong-wook, Han Ji-eun and Wi Ha-joon) in 2021 and Shooting Stars in 2022, with the hope of expanding their potential in the production of original Korean shows.

-Also, iQIYI began to expand its horizon on producing Southeast Asian shows to stream as iQIYI originals for more viewership.
-In August 2021, iQIYI streamed a Singaporean drama series titled The Ferryman: Legends of Nanyang, which will be its first Southeast Asian original series starring local actors from Singapore like Lawrence Wong and Qi Yuwu, and Taiwanese actress Kate Kinney.
+iQIYI also began to expand its horizons by producing Southeast Asian shows to stream as iQIYI originals for more viewership.
+In August 2021, iQIYI streamed a Singaporean drama titled The Ferryman: Legends of Nanyang, which was its first Southeast Asian original series starring local actors from Singapore like Lawrence Wong and Qi Yuwu and Taiwanese actress Kate Kinney.
 The drama is also a remake of the 2014 Chinese drama series, but in a Southeast Asian setting.

-In October 2021, iQIYI and THEMA went into a partnership to launch their services on Netgem TV in the United Kingdom and Ireland, with iQIYI hoping to distribute Asian content on European media to create a larger global audience.
-The total subscribers of iQIYI as of October 2021 has reached 106 million worldwide from 191 countries.
+In October 2021, iQIYI and Thema went into a partnership to launch their services on Netgem TV in the United Kingdom and Ireland, with iQIYI hoping to distribute Asian content on European media to create a larger global audience.

-During the 26th Busan International Film Festival, iQIYI partnered with Philippine broadcaster ABS-CBN to produce Saying Goodbye and Hello, Heart as the first two Philippine original series which will release later this year.
-This will be their first local originals in Southeast Asia.
+During the 26th Busan International Film Festival, iQIYI partnered with Philippine broadcaster ABS-CBN to produce Saying Goodbye and Hello, Heart as the first two original series from the country, which aired later that year.

-In May 2022, iQIYI Sports announced a streaming rights request to the Italian football competition Serie A. This marks the fifth acquisition since the expansion into the sports market after acquiring streaming rights to other sporting events such as UEFA, AFC, the English Premier League and Spanish La liga.
+In May 2022, iQIYI Sports announced a streaming rights request for the Italian football competition Serie A. This marks the fifth acquisition since the expansion into the sports market after acquiring streaming rights to other sporting events such as UEFA, AFC, the Premier League and La Liga.
+The same month, iQIYI removed all movies of Keanu Reeves after he appeared at a virtual event hosted by Tibet House US due to its linkages with the 14th Dalai Lama.

 Reception

-According to iResearch, a widely quoted third-party industry research firm, as of October 2014, iQIYI and PPS had a total of 202.18 million mobile viewers who watched content for 600.62 million hours on these platforms, with mobile videos reaching had a total of 308.17 million mobile viewers who watched content for a total of 1176.44 million hours on these platforms.
-Total video views reached 500 million.
-Each viewer watched content for an average of 229.05 minutes in October.
-In mid-2015 the site had 5 million subscribers, in late 2015/early 2016 it had over 10 million and by June 2016, it had 20 million.